Annual General Meeting

 Purpose

 An organization may conduct its business at the annual general meeting.
 The business may include electing a board of directors, making important decisions regarding the organization, and informing the members of previous and future activities.
 At this meeting, the shareholders and partners may receive copies of the company’s accounts, review fiscal information for the past year, and ask any questions regarding the directions the business will take in the future.
 At the annual general meeting, the president or chairman of the organization presides over the meeting and may give an overall status of the organization.
 The secretary prepares the minutes and may be asked to read important papers.
 The treasurer may present a financial report.
 Other officers, the board of directors, and committees may give their reports.
 Attending this meeting are the members or the shareholders of the organization, depending on the type of organization.
-At such meeting, the Company Secretary of the Company plays a crucial role in convening, conduct, and to attend the meeting.
-They may be supported by their Corporate Secretarial team.
+At such a meeting, the company secretary plays a crucial role in convening, conducting, and attending the meeting.
+They may be supported by their corporate secretarial team.

 Qualifications for an Annual General Meeting (AGM)